sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    `Data` sub class to represent a pseudopotential single file in UPF format.

+   .. rubric:: Initialization

+   Construct a new instance and set the contents to that of the file.

+   :param file: an absolute filepath or filelike object whose contents to copy.
+       Hint: Pass io.BytesIO(b"my string") to construct the SinglefileData directly from a string.
+   :param filename: specify filename to use (defaults to name of provided file).

    .. py:method:: get_or_create(filepath, use_first=False, store_upf=True)
       :canonical: aiida.orm.nodes.data.upf.UpfData.get_or_create
       :classmethod: